Corduroy: a fantastic fabric!

 Pants and half-moon bag for Noémie

-Which models to sew in wide wale corduroy?
+Which patterns to sew in wide wale corduroy?

 Pants Toffee by Lamericana Pattern